-Confirming Nancy Beck would leave a seasoned and aggressive fox guarding the henhouse - and responsible for the protection of children and consumers - for the next seven years.
+Confirming Nancy Beck would leave a seasoned and aggressive fox guarding the henhouse - and responsible for the protection of children and consumers - to complete the duration of a sevenyear term, ending in 2025.
 The CPSC is already hamstrung by laws that make it difficult for the agency to robustly protect families from injury and death.
-For example, recent reports have shown how a little-known provision of the law prevented the CPSC from informing the public that inclined sleep products were linked to the deaths of more than 90 infants.
-The agency has also come under fire for working with a stroller company to evade undergoing a recall for faulty parts that contributed to injuries of more than a hundred children and adults.
-Consumers and children cannot afford a further erosion of the CPSC's commitment to protect the public from dangerous products.
+For example, recent reports have shown how a little-known provision of the law prevented the CPSC from informing the public that inclined sleep products were linked to the deaths of more than 90 infants.12 The agency has also come under fire for working with a stroller company to evade undergoing a recall for faulty parts that contributed to injuries of more than a hundred children and adults.13 Consumers and children cannot afford a further erosion of the CPSC's commitment to protect the public from dangerous products.